wjzhengsh/blockchain/certificates.md

 {{site.data.keyword.blockchainfull}} Platform is based on Hyperledger Fabric and builds permissioned blockchain networks.
 Participants are known as members of the network, and their activities and access to network resources are verified continuously.
 A participant's identity is provided in the form of a trusted x509 digital certificate.
 The verification is provided by an underlying public key infrastructure and sign/verify operations that secure transactions and management within the network.
 {:shortdesc}

 {{site.data.keyword.blockchainfull_notm}} Platform manages most of the certificate operations without users needing to handle their certificates.
 However, there are times when you will have to manage the certificates that allow you to communicate with the network, such as developing applications or expanding your network with a remote peer.
 The following is a short guide to your Certificate Authority, and the underlying certificate infrastructure.
-This tutorial can help you understand the certificates you will be working with and the tasks you need to perform.
+This tutorial can help you understand the certificates that you will be working with and the tasks you need to perform.

 ## Certificate authorities
 {: #network-ca}

 Certificate authorities (CAs) provide identity on the network.
 A CA can be considered as a publicly trusted notary that acts as an anchor of trust among multiple parties.
 All entities in the network are given a certificate signed by a root CA that encapsulates their digital identity.
 This certificate is the root of trust for all the sign and verify operations that are performed on the network.
 For more details about how certificate authorities are used to establish identity, see [Hyperledger Fabric documentation ![External link icon](images/external_link.svg "External link icon")](https://hyperledger-fabric.readthedocs.io/en/latest/identity/identity.html).

-Each member in the network possesses their own CA, which is issued a certificate from the root CA of the network.
-This tie to the root CA establishes the anchor of trust for your organization.
-Your org CA signs requests for all the entities that your organization owns, such as your admin, peers, or applications.
+Each member in the network possesses their own CA. Your organization CA signs requests for all of the entities and components that you own, such as your admin, peers, or applications.
 If you want to add a remote peer or new application to your network, you need to register the new identity with your Certificate Authority (registration).
 Then, the CA can provide the new entity with the certificates that the entity needs to interact with the network (enrollment).

 ### Registration with the Network Monitor
 {: #ca-panel}